 The follow-on effect from this is that, if a publisher’s only acquisition cost is a reimbursement for monies that an artist/author who really believes in their work is going to put up anyway, then there’s no incentive to blackball an artist whose books die on the vine.
 Let the authors keep making books they want to make, and producing them at a professional level.
 Authors can keep telling the stories they want to tell.

 The problem with the major houses is that, just as happened with the A&R staff of the major record labels, the big-shot agents and editors right now don’t have any vision.
 This is why they insist that you have a bestseller before they’ll consider signing you; they will only consider you once you’ve reached the point where you don’t need them.
 We have uncreative people running a creative industry once again, and it’s just as idiotic now as it was then.
 (Forever burned into my mind is the image of a VP of A&R listening to the track at the end of this article and clapping on one and three.)

-The majors should be looking for talented writers who are going it on their own; who are producing at the next level even if they’re not selling at it, and then distribute them.
+The “majors” should be looking for talented writers who are going it on their own; who are producing at the next level even if they’re not selling at it, and then distribute them.
 Pick up the print rights and push paper and ink through the wider distribution channels once there’s a proven market.
 All the pieces are there, like I laid out above.
 Somebody’s going to crack this nut, and I intend to be there when they do.